secinthenet/crypto-guide/README.md

 ### Diversifying the operating system

-Using another operating system like OpenBSD in the offline signing wallet
+Using another operating system like OpenBSD in the offline signing wallet.

 ### Using eternally quarantined printers